Quick Answer

 Phase 5: Field Operations and Van Management

 Your teams spend most of their time on rooftops, not at desks.
 The mobile experience matters as much as the office software.
 If your field teams cannot access job details, update statuses, and capture photos from their phones, you have built a system that only works for the person in the office.
+For a deeper look at how van logistics fit into the picture, see our van management guide comparing Vimcar, Teletrac and basic GPS.

 Offline-First Mobile App